 Vapers Guide: Nicotine-Free Vaping

 There is also a trend towards lower nicotine e-liquids.
 This is driven partly by low nicotine regulation.
-The EU, for example, has limited manufacturers to 20mg of nicotine per milliliter of e-liquid.
+The EU, for example, has limited manufacturers to 20mg of nicotine per millilitre of e-liquid.

 But there are other factors too.
 More advanced devices help users absorb more nicotine from lower strength liquids.
 There also seems to be a trend for vapers to gradually reduce the nicotine content of their juice as they get more experienced.